ecbush/xenoGI/README.rst

 * ``printAnalysis``

+  - This script produces a set of species specific genome files.
+These files all have the name genes in their stem, followed by the strain name, and the extension .tsv.
+In the example/ data set, ``genes-E_coli_K12.tsv`` is one such.
+These files contain all the genes in a strain laid out in the order they occur on the contigs.
+Each line corresponds to one gene and contains:
+    + gene name
+    + origin of the gene, specified by a single character: a C indicating core gene, or an X indicating xeno horizontal transfer.
+This field is an interpretation of the O event from the DTLOR reconcilation based on its placement in the species tree.
+    + gene history, specified by a string.
+This gives the history of the gene from its origin until the tip of the gene tree, and consists of single letters corresponding to the operations in the reconcilation model.
+D, duplication; T, transfer (within the species tree); O, origin; R, rearrangement.
+    + locus island number
+    + family number
+    + locus family number
+    + gene description

-  ``islands.tsv`` tab delimited listing of locus islands.
+  - ``islands.tsv`` tab delimited listing of locus islands.
 Each line corresponds to one locus island.
-The first field is the locus island number, the second field is its mrca (most recent common ancestor), and subsequent fields represent locus families in this locus island.
+The first field is the locus island number, the second field is its mrca (most recent common ancestor), and the third is a string giving the origin of each locus family in the locus island (possible values for each locus family are C for core gene, X for xeno HGT, and R for rearrangement).
+Subsequent fields give the locus families in this locus island.
 Each locus family is listed with its number, and then the genes it contains, separated by commas.

-  ``islandsSummary.txt`` A more human readable summary of locus islands, organized by node.
+  - ``islandsSummary.txt`` A more human readable summary of locus islands, organized by node.
 This includes a tabular printout of the island, as well as a listing of each gene and its description if any.

-  This script also produces a set of species specific genome files.
-These contain all the genes in a strain laid out in the order they occur on the contigs.
-Each gene entry includes locus island and family information, as well as a brief description of the gene's function.
-These files all have the name genes in their stem, followed by the strain name, and the extension .tsv.

 * ``createIslandBed`` creates a subdirectory called bed/ containing bed files for each genome showing the locus islands in different colors.
 (Color is specified in the RGB field of the bed).